vippsas/vipps-developers/vipps-test-environment.md

 You can add a real email address on a test user from the `Profile` -> `Personal information` -> `Email` section in the app.

 **Plesae note:** In MT verification of emails can only be triggered in a Vipps Login flow (if the merchant requests email), or from clicking “send email” from the email address section under profile-page (after updating the email address you will need to close and reopen the app for this option to be available).
 Just updating the email and storing it will _not_ trigger an email to be sent for verification.
 The indication on the profile page that the email is not verified can be ignored.

+### Other data

+The test user's name, birth date, etc. are randomly generated when the test user is created and can not be changed.

 ## Test amounts